 The new buildings on the project site would be built closer to the lot line on First Avenue than the existing COOP Tech, and would be built to the lot line on Second Avenue, and thus would create cohesive street frontages and stronger streetwalls throughout the site.
 These stronger streetwalls would be expected to enhance the pedestrian experience along adjacent sidewalks.
+While the The proposed buildings would be taller than the existing building on the site, theyand the proposed Second Avenue building would be compatible withtaller than existing buildings in the study area by at least 263 feet; it would be the tallest building north of 59th Street.
+As such, it would be a prominent addition to surrounding view corridors.
+The proposed Second Avenue building also would visually tie the site more to the other tower developments in the southern portion of the study area, as described below. than the lower-scale northern study area.
+The placement of the residential tower along the Second Avenue corridor also reflects the generally taller development along this street, in comparison to the First Avenue corridor.

-While the proposed buildings would be taller than the existing building on the site, they would be compatible with other tower developments in the southern portion of the study area, as described below.
-The school use of the proposed buildings would remain the same as in existing/No-Action conditions, with the addition of retail and residential space along Second Avenue.
-In addition, the relocated open space would be improved in comparison to the existing/No Action condition, and its new mid-block location would provide a buffer from the busy Second Avenue corridor.
-The curb cuts serving the project site would be reduced, from seven to four, which would also be expected to enhance the pedestrian experience.
+The school use of the proposed buildings would remain the same as in the_existing/No-Action conditions, with the addition of retail and residential space along Second Avenue.
+In addition, the relocated open space would be improved in comparison to the existing/No Action conditions, and its new mid-block location would provide a buffer from the busy Second Avenue corridor.
+The curb cuts serving the project site would be reduced, from seven to fourfive, which would also be expected to enhance the pedestrian experience.

 The proposed project would not result in any changes to buildings, natural features, open spaces, or streets in the study area.
-In comparison with the No Action condition, the proposed project would alter the visual character of the surrounding area, but this character is already changing through the buildings currently under construction.
+In comparison withto the No Action condition, the proposed project would alter the visual character of the surrounding area, but this character is already changing through the buildings currently under construction-in the study area, which range in size from 6 to 36 stories.
 The proposed project also would enhance the visual character of the project site as compared to existing/No Action conditions, and thus would enhance the pedestrian experience of the neighborhood.
 The proposed residential, institutional, and retail uses are consistent with the predominant land uses in the study area, and the proposed lot coverage is more consistent with the surrounding area than the lot coverage in existing/No Action conditions.

 In the future with the proposed actions, the proposed buildings would be prominent in views along surrounding streets, particularly along Second Avenue and East 96th Street, as well as from the East River Esplanade.
-In views looking south, the proposed development on the project site would be more consistent with residential towers to the south of East 96th Street.
+In views looking south, the proposed development on the project site would be more consistent with residential towers to the south of East 96th Street-than the lower-scale development to the north.
 The height of the development on First Avenue would be visually consistent with surrounding buildings in views to the north and south on this corridor, and the proposed Second Avenue building would not be notable in these views except those nearest the project site.
-As described above, the height of the proposed Second Avenue building would be taller than existing buildings in the study area; however, the sloping topography of the study area would serve to somewhat lessen the perceived height in east-west views.
+As described above, the height of the proposed Second Avenue building would be taller than existing buildings in the study area by at least 263 feet; however, the sloping topography of the study area would serve to somewhat lessen the perceived height in east-west views.